deepnetworkgmbh/azure-iot-directmethod-sample/README.md

 At the moment, Azure IoT Hub provisioned with Terraform template does not provide `device-2-cloud` events:
 ![No responses](./content/no_responses.png)

+**UPDATE 10.03.2019**
-The same functionality works fine for IoT Hub created by ARM templates or with `az cli` commands
+~~The same functionality works fine for IoT Hub created by ARM templates or with `az cli` commands~~

+The same corrupted result might be achieved adding empty arrays to `routing` property in ARM template.